 Whenever the market heats up like this, particularly in the springtime, appraisals invariably come in low.

-This is simply b/c there are often no closed comparable sales (comps) that even come close to supporting current contract prices, especially when there are bidding wars.
+This is simply because there are often no closed comparable sales (comps) that even come close to supporting current contract prices, especially when there are bidding wars.

 REMINDER: Appraisers can only use comps that close prior to the appraiser’s inspection or appraisal date.